Alan Kovski © 2013 | All Rights Reserved

 The Gold Coast (1988), by Kim Stanley Robinson.
 A portrait of ecological decay in a near-future California, where capitalism and the military-industrial complex are the roots of much evil.
 Robinson went on to become our most relentless preacher on climate change, in at least five novels—yes, five—and marries that to preaching on capitalistic greed.

 Parable of the Sower (1993), by Octavia Butler.
 A portrait of a near-future California where the economy and society have collapsed, for unexplained reasons.
-It is a vision of grim and very redundant violence, chaos, and poverty, plus suggestions of climate change, slavery, and capitalistic greed.
+It is a vision of grim and very redundant violence and chaos, plus suggestions of climate change, slavery, and capitalistic greed.

 Toward the End of Time (1997), by John Updike.
 The blandest dystopia.
 Updike routinely wrote about sex and marital angst in the suburbs.
 In this novel of an America in social and economic disarray after a war with China, he finds ... sex and marital angst in the suburbs.
 Stick with what you know.